yemisprojects/eks-infra/README.md

 The next step is to create the following github secrets in your  repository.
 Use the terraform output values from the previous step.

 - `AWS_ROLE` : Federated IAM role to be utilized by Github actions
-    - `CICD_TFSTATE_BUCKET` : Bucket name for remote backed for jenkins remote backend
+- `CICD_TFSTATE_BUCKET` : Bucket name for remote backed for Jenkins instance
-    - `CICD_TFSTATE_DB` : DynamoDB table for state locking for Jenkins S3 backend
+- `CICD_TFSTATE_DB` : DynamoDB table for state locking for Jenkins instance
-    - `EKS_TFSTATE_BUCKET` : Bucket name for remote backed for jenkins remote backend
+- `EKS_TFSTATE_BUCKET` : Bucket name for remote backed for EKS cluster
-    - `EKS_TFSTATE_DB` : DynamoDB table for state locking for Jenkins S3 backend
+- `EKS_TFSTATE_DB` : DynamoDB table for state locking for EKS cluster

 Instructions to add the secrets to the repository can be found [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 ## How to Deploy resources via Github Actions

-1. Fork this repo and use the steps in the previous section to update your github secrets
+1. Fork this repo and use the steps in the previous sections to update your github secrets
-2. **REQUIRED**: Update value of the `grafana_domain_name` variable in `eks/dev/variables.tf`' to your domain name
+2. **Required**: Update value of the `grafana_domain_name` variable in `eks/dev/variables.tf`' to your domain name
 3. You can push your change directly to the main branch but to see the terraform plan from a PR (pull request) perspective i suggest you create a new branch and check in the Terraform code with your change.
 4. Create a Pull Request (PR) in GitHub once you're ready to merge your code.